roman-bushuiev/RNACapPredictor/README.md

 # RNACapPredictor

+The code includes scripts developed by Nikolas Tolar.

 ## 1. Computing RNA cap fingerprints for new datasets

 1. Place the `FM{XYZ}` folder containing the new sequencing data into the `data` directory.
 This folder should include a subdirectory with sequences for individual barcodes.
 For example: